MicrosoftDocs/sql-docs/docs/advanced-analytics/java/java-first-sample.md

 <a name="call-method"></a>

-## 6 - Call method *getNgrams()* from SQL Server
+## 6 - Call *getNgrams()*

-To call the code, specify the Java method *getNgrams()* from the "script" parameter of sp_execute_external_script.
+To call the code from SQL Server, specify the Java method *getNgrams()* from the "script" parameter of sp_execute_external_script.
 This method belongs to a package called "pkg" and a class file called **Ngram.java**.

 This example passes the CLASSPATH parameter to provide the path to the Java files.
-We are also using "params" to pass a parameter to the Java class.
+It also uses "params" to pass a parameter to the Java class.

 Run the following code in SQL Server Management Studio or another tool used for running Transact-SQL.